-To simplify these process, you should use the URL tracking templates provided for the integrated ad platforms (Google, Facebook, Bing, Taboola, Outbrain).
+To simplify this process, you should use the URL tracking templates provided for the integrated ad platforms (Google, Facebook, Bing, Taboola, Outbrain).

-👉 AnyTrack will automatically capture these parameters, and use them to attribute and report your conversions, as well as send them to your analytics providers.
+👉 AnyTrack will automatically capture these parameters and use them to attribute and report your conversions and send them to your analytics providers.

 You can use the following app to generate UTM parameters for your links: https://utm.new

-💡 Note: You should only create UTM parameters for links coming from external websites to your website (such as blogs, ad campaigns, social media, etc..).
-There is no need to add UTM parameters on internal links as it can negatively impact your tracking and attribution data.
+💡 Note: You should only create UTM parameters for links from external websites to your website (such as blogs, ad campaigns, social media, etc..).
+There is no need to add UTM parameters on internal links as it will alter your tracking and attribution data.